Trimethylsilyl chloride: Reactions and uses

 The related reaction of trimethylsilyl chloride with alcohols can be exploited to produce anhydrous solutions of hydrochloric acid in alcohols, which find use in the mild synthesis of esters from carboxylic acids and nitriles as well as, acetals from ketones.
 Similarly, trimethylsilyl chloride is also used to silanize laboratory glassware, making the surfaces more lipophilic.

 Silylation in organic synthesis

 By the process of silylation, polar functional groups such as alcohols and amines readily undergo reaction with trimethylsilyl chloride, giving trimethylsilyl ethers and trimethylsilyl amines.
 These new groups "protect" the original functional group by removing the labile protons and decreasing the basicity of the heteroatom.
-The lability of the Me3Si-O and Me3Si-N groups can later be removed ("deprotected").
+The lability of the Me3Si\sO and Me3Si\sN groups allow them to be easily removed afterwards ("deprotected").
 Trimethylsilylation can also be used to increase the volatility of a compound, enabling gas chromatography of normally nonvolatile substances such as glucose.

 Trimethylsilyl chloride also reacts with carbanions to give trimethylsilyl derivatives.
 Lithium acetylides react to give trimethylsilylalkynes such as bis(trimethylsilyl)acetylene.
 Such derivatives are useful protected forms of alkynes.